rana-abhishek/nayan-blog/source/_posts/App-Heartbeat.md

     )
 ```

-In that we perform some operations -
+We perform some operations in session -
 #### - Is session active :

 In that we check current session is active or not.
 If difference between System current time and end time of that session is less than a heartbeat( heartbeat duration + heartbeat buffer).
 In our case heartbeat duration is 60 seconds and heartbeat buffer is 2 seconds.